-Section 7.1 discusses the method by which legal title to the Loan Receivables are transferred by the Seller to the Issuer and Risk Factors.
-"Risk related to payments received by Sellers prior to notification of the assignment to the Issuer" discusses the risk issues further
+Section 7.1 discusses the method by which legal title to the Loan Receivables, Further Advance Receivables and New Loan Receivables are transferred by the Seller to the Issuer and Risk Factors.
+"Risk related to payments received by the Seller prior to notification of the assignment to the Issuer" discusses the risk issues further.